Ralph Puckett

-Ralph Puckett Jr. (born December 8, 1926) is a retired United States Army officer.
+Ralph Puckett Jr. (December 8, 1926 – April 8, 2024) was a United States Army officer.
 He led the Eighth Army Ranger Company during the Korean War and was awarded the Distinguished Service Cross for his actions on November 25, 1950, when his company of 51 Rangers was attacked by several hundred Chinese soldiers at the battle for Hill 205.
 He later served in the Vietnam War and retired from the army in 1971 as a colonel.
-After being appointed on July 19, 1996, he has served as the Honorary Colonel of the 75th Ranger Regiment.
+After being appointed on July 19, 1996, he served as the Honorary Colonel of the 75th Ranger Regiment.

 In April 2021, Puckett's Distinguished Service Cross for his actions on November 25, 1950, was upgraded to the Medal of Honor.
 He received the award from President Joe Biden during a ceremony at the White House on May 21, 2021.
-He is the last surviving Medal of Honor recipient of the Korean War, since the death of Hiroshi Miyamura on November 29, 2022.
+Until his death in 2024, he was the last surviving Medal of Honor recipient of the Korean War, following the death of Hiroshi Miyamura on November 29, 2022.

 Early life

-Puckett grew up in Tifton, Georgia, in South Georgia.
+Puckett was born on December 8, 1926, in Tifton, Georgia.
+He grew up in Tifton, which is in South Georgia.
 He attended Tifton High School, then finished high school at Baylor School, at that time a military academy, in Chattanooga, Tennessee.
 He enrolled at Georgia Tech in 1943 before enlisting in the U.S. Army during World War II.
+In 1943, he became an Eagle Scout.

 Military career

+Puckett enlisted in the U.S. Army Air Corps Enlisted Reserve in 1943 to become a pilot, undertaking his pre-aviation cadet training at Georgia Tech.
+However, with a glut of trained pilots, the program was disbanded.
+Puckett tried to remain in service with the Air Corps, but after it became clear there would be no chance at flight training, he chose to be discharged.
+He obtained an appointment to the United States Military Academy in July 1945.

-Puckett served in the Army Enlisted Reserve Corps from 1943 to 1945.
-In 1949, Puckett graduated from the United States Military Academy (where he captained the Army Boxing Team), was commissioned as an Infantry second lieutenant, deployed to Japan, and immediately volunteered to be assigned with the Rangers.
-When he was informed that there were no more lieutenant positions in the 8th Army Ranger Company, he said that he would "take a squad leader's or rifleman's job"; positions several grades lower than a lieutenant's.
+In 1949, Puckett graduated from the United States Military Academy (where he captained the Army Boxing Team), was commissioned as an infantry second lieutenant, deployed to Japan, and immediately volunteered to be assigned with the Rangers.
+When he was informed that there were no more lieutenant positions in the Eighth Army Ranger Company, he said that he would "take a squad leader's or rifleman's job"; positions several grades lower than a lieutenant's.
 Colonel McGee, who was in charge of forming the company, was so impressed by Puckett's attitude that he gave him the company commander's position; a position normally reserved for captains.
-On 11 October 1950, the Eighth Army Ranger Company entered the Korean War, conducting raids during both daylight and night time conditions.
+On October 11, 1950, the Eighth Army Ranger Company entered the Korean War, conducting raids during both daylight and night time conditions.